Kotaku: Univision and G/O Media

 Kotaku UK closed on September 9, 2020.

 Totilo announced he was departing as editor in chief on February 5, 2021, though will remain in games journalism elsewhere.
 Riley MacLeod served as interim editor in chief following Totilo's departure, before Patricia Hernandez commenced her tenure as editor in chief from June 2, 2021.

 Jen Glennon was appointed editor of the site in October 2023, after previous editor Patricia Hernandez was reportedly fired following a "personal disagreement" in August 2023.
 In November 2023, G/O Media announced it was laying off 23 people across Kotaku and the company's other websites.

 Jen Glennon resigned her position as editor in March 2024, citing an opposition to G/O Media's desire for the site to deprioritize news and instead focus on producing game guides.

 In July 2024, it was reported that Kotaku Australia would shut down as part of a cost-cutting effort from third-party publisher Pedestrian Group.
 In October 2024, Kotaku Australia began to redirect to Kotaku and made its article archive "publicly inaccessible".
 Aftermath reported that "this not only means the work of dozens of Australian writers over the course of 16 years has been lost, but also thousands of Kotaku US stories as well that, thanks to various server and ownership changes, had only survived via their reposts on Kotaku AU".
+In March 2025, the Kotaku Australia domain was redirected to a content farm called The Kotaku Times.
+Aftermath reported the "domain is now registered to an Australia 'SEO Specialist and the website is "AI slop".

 Keleops Media

-In July 2025, it was announced that G/O Media had sold Kotaku to Gizmodo owner Keleops.
-Keleops CEO Jean-Guillaume Kleis stated that the company "had agreed to keep Kotakus entire staff as part of the deal, as the company did with the Gizmodo acquisition, and that Keleops did not have any plans 'in the short run' to make major changes to its content".
+In July 2025, G/O Media sold Kotaku to Gizmodo owner Keleops, a Swiss media company.
+Keleops CEO Jean-Guillaume Kleis said that the company "had agreed to keep Kotakus entire staff as part of the deal, as the company did with the Gizmodo acquisition, and that Keleops did not have any plans 'in the short run' to make major changes to its content".
 Adweek reported that by acquiring Kotaku, Keleops "is deepening its presence in English-language publishing, as the company plans to invest in Kotakus editorial growth and maintain its existing team".